Ronald Winterton

-Ronald Winterton is a Republican member of the Utah Senate, representing the 20th District since 2023.
+Ronald M. Winterton is a Republican member of the Utah Senate, representing the 20th District since 2023.
 Prior to redistricting he represented the 26th District starting in 2019.

 Political career

 Winterton served as a Duchesne County Commissioner from 2009 to 2019.

 In 2018, Winterton ran for election to the Utah State Senate, representing the 26th district, which covers Daggett, Duchesne, Summit, Uintah, and Wasatch counties.
 He won a three-way Republican primary with 43.1% of the vote, and won the general election with 62.7% of the vote.

 Winterton currently sits on the following Senate committees: